cryptonotefoundation/cryptonote/README.md

 This is the reference code for [DarkTaelon](https://taelon.io) cryptocurrency.

+To install on windowsx64

+Step 1:

+Download : taelon.io/darktaelonx64.zip

+Step 2:

+Unzip the folder and start : darktaelond.exe

+Then start simplewallet.exe

+Press 'g' to generate a wallet, then name it and enter a password.

+Tip: On first open the wallet will show your private key, this is founf under the wallett address.
+Save it somewhere safe to secure the wallet.

 To install on Ubuntu 16.04

 Step 1:

 Copy the source code onto your server, simply type :

+'''
 $ git clone https://github.com/darktaelon/darktaelon

 Step 2: